mauritssilvis/challenges/java/basic-java-project-cli/README.md

 └─ README.md
 ```

-Here, the `src` folder contains the source file, `Main.java`, stored in a directory structure that matches the package of the class `Main`, i.e., `nl.mauritssilvis.challenges.java.cli.general.projects.basic`.
+Here, the `src` folder contains the source file, `Main.java`, stored in a directory structure that matches the package of the class `Main`, i.e., `nl.mauritssilvis.challenges.java.cli.manual.projects.basic`.
 The `out` folder, which is created upon [compilation](#113-compilation), has the same structure as the `src` folder, but is there to contain the compiled bytecode instead of source code.

 #### 1.1.3 Compilation